-Answer 1 2 3 4 Yes Yes No Yes
+Apower 1 2 3 4 Answer Yes Yes No Yes

-- > Probability is defined as the chance that something will happen. - Probability is written as numbers between zero and one. - If the probability is 1 then the event is certain.
+- >> Probability is defined as the chance that something will happen. - >>> Probability is written as numbers between zero and one. - If the probability is 1 then the event is certain.
 That is, it is going to happen.
 For example, when you toss a coin, a head or tail shows up. - The probability of 0 means that an events is impossible.
-If you toss a coin you cannot get both a tail and a head at the same time, so this has 0 probability. - Likely means that the probability of one event is higher than the probability of another event. - Unlikely means that one event is less likely to happen. - Equal probability means that the chance of each event to happen are equal.
+If you toss a coin you cannot get both a tail and a head at the same time, so this has 0 probability. - Likely means that the probability of one event is higher than the probability of another event. - Solution State on the second s - Equal probability means that the chance of each event to happen are equal.